The Community Center Trails

-These trails form a very popular trail system of walkways between the community center on West Road, and Heriot Bay Road.
-It runs through the center of the island close to the main roads and many residences, yet still has wolves and occasionally cougars using it along with bikers and hikers.
+These trails form a very popular trail system of walkways/bike trails between the community center on West Road, and Heriot Bay Road.
+The system runs through the center of the island close to the main roads and many residences, yet still has wolves and occasionally cougars using it along with bikers and hikers.
 It is virtually all through flat forest with no climbing and is very popular with bikers and joggers as well as walkers and hikers.
 Be sure to keep your dog on a leash on these trails as there have been several dog fatalities here due to wolves meeting free-running dogs.
 As long as your dog is on a leash held by you, it should be totally safe.

 Park your car in the Community Center parking lot, where you will see a map of the trails carved into a wooden sign on posts beside the parking lot.
 Then walk up the right side of the baseball field and follow the trail past the Judy Leicester memorial sculpture.
 Judy was a long term dedicated volunteer trail worker on Quadra who headed the Trails Committee and led the trail-work volunteers for more than ten years and died suddenly of cancer in 2012.